 In the last few years I have arrived at one of the most important realisations on my journey of faith so far: change is only possible with a transformed heart.
 I can't defend righteousness I don’t have.
 Committing to self-reformation and beating myself up with guilt are powerless to do what needs to be done: transform my heart.

 I am left with one option.
 I must admit my weakness and run to the grace of Jesus.
 God is so good and He loves us so much that when we mess up He doesn't abandon us.
 He doesn't even forgive us just to sweep us away to live out the rest of our days at a distance from Him.

 He runs to us.

 He picks us up in His arms and welcomes us home.
 He empowers us.
 He gives us new clothes and responsibility and reminds us of our true, unshakeable identity as His child.
-If we know Him, love Him and cry out in repentance when we hurt Him, there is grace enough to cover everything.
+If we know Him, love Him and cry out in repentant confession when we hurt Him, there is grace enough to cover everything.
 Without that grace bought by Jesus on the cross, I am utterly lost, broken and hopeless.
 Because of it, I know that God delights in me.
 Because of it, I am free.

 Jesus did not just make the first payment on our moral mortgages.

 He paid every penny of it so that we can live in relationship with God debt-free forever.
 We don't need to measure up to be in relationship with God.
 We don't need to hide from Him when we mess up.
 We don't need to compare ourselves to other people, wondering if God loves us less.
 We just need to rest in the knowledge that we don't have anything left to pay because Jesus paid it all on the cross.
 When we make mistakes we don't need to pretend we didn't, we don't need to panic or hide.
 We just need to run to Jesus.

 I sometimes feel the attack of doubt from the echoes of failures in my past and I am weighed down by the burden of how others perceive me because of them.